cfxdevkit/core-scanner/README.md

-# @cfxdevkit/confluxscan-espace
+# @cfxdevkit/confluxscan-core

-A TypeScript library for interacting with Conflux eSpace Scanner API.
+A TypeScript library for interacting with Conflux Core Confluxscan API.

 ## Installation